 19. Acadia National Park, Maine

-If you’re looking for a cooler way to spend some time in the summer, Cape Cod has your back.
-From exploring sand dunes, going windsurfing, and swimming at the beach to hiking, biking, and paddleboarding, it’s a fun place to relax, get moving, and enjoy the summer sun.
-There are also coves, salt marshes, whale watching, and tons of lighthouses and vineyards to explore, plus all the clam chowder and seafood you could eat.
+Those looking for a cooler way to spend some time in the summer will find it at Cape Cod in July.
+From exploring sand dunes, going windsurfing, and swimming at the beach to hiking, biking, and paddleboarding, itโs a fun place to relax, get moving, and enjoy the summer sun.
+There are also coves, salt marshes, whale-watching, and lots of lighthouses and vineyards to explore, plus all the clam chowder and seafood you could eat.

-July is the peak of the summer, but temperatures don’t get much higher than in the 80s.
-The water will be pleasantly warm, and both locals and tourists will be out and about.
-If you’re there on the 4th of July, head to Rock Harbor to watch a brilliant sunset and spectacular firework show.
+July is the peak of the summer, but temperatures donโt get much higher than in the 80s F. The water will be pleasantly warm, and both locals and tourists will be out and about.
+If youโre there on the 4th, head to Rock Harbor to watch a brilliant sunset and spectacular fireworks show.

 Bret says